bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumPower_3GU6eTlpT678UXrRfzKcYW/Documentation.md

-Indicate the maximum total power consumed by the electric device.
+Indicates the maximum total power consumed by the electric device.